8 Setting Expectations

 • be respectful of the students, our community partners, and the professor.

-• communicate with students, the community partner, or the professor in a timely manner.
+• communicate with students, the community partner, or the professor promptly.

 • communicate with students through the platforms established and set up by the professor, or as determined through discussion in the classroom or lab.